 Fertilizing Wild Berries

 This farmer enjoys traveling back in time to the dawn of agriculture, which emerged when our hunter/gatherer ancestors tended to wild plants to produce more.
 Fortunately, I can increase wild yields of berries by applying a few tricks from the farmer’s fields.
 About three weeks prior to blossom in the spring, I add a few handfuls of sulfur based fertilizer to the berry patches.
 Applying synthetic fertilizers at this time is encouraged since the fertilizer will be available to the plant within a few weeks.
 This timing is critical so the plant can acquire its food during a period of rapid nutrient uptake which occurs during and post-flowering.
 Wild berries prefer slightly acidic soils, which is why sulfur based fertilizers are recommended.
 Without taking soil tests, this yearly application of a small amount of fertilizer is doing an excellent job.
 I time the application before a light rain to help the fertilizer sustainably release into the soil profile.
 Avoid applying fertilizers before heavy rains since it can cause the fertilizer to leach into the watershed causing pollution.
 Also, refrain from applying fertilizer on hot sunny days.
 The strong, scorching sun can volatilize the nutrients like nitrogen.
-As a result, it leaves the soil as nitric oxide (25 times more powerful than carbon at trapping the sun’s radiation) and disperses into the atmosphere.

 Pruning Wild Berries

 In addition to fertilizing, I prune the berries.
 Simply removing dead, diseased or overcrowding branches will have major effects on yields.
 Rayford, an old time mountain man, gave me the following pruning advice.
 For black and purple raspberries, after you have gathered all the fruit, prune these canes back to ground level since these berries only produce fruit on two year old growth.
 This year’s fruiting canes of purple and black raspberries will not produce fruit next year.
 However, the fruit on red raspberries only produces on one year growth so the entire wild red raspberry patch should be cut to ground level.
 Requiring more attention, black raspberries have a two stage pruning process.
 Foremost, in early spring, after removing dead or diseased wood, cut the blackberry patch back to two feet tall.
 This will encourage lateral branching of the canes which will result in more fruit.
-Since wild blackberries only produce fruit on two year growth, after summer harvest, prune these two year canes back to the ground.
+Since wild blackberries only produce fruit on two year growth, after harvest prune these two year canes back to the ground.
 Ideally, I prune my domesticated berries in late winter early spring while the nutrients are stored underground.
 However with the wild berries, I take my pruning tools with me during the last picking and prune what is required.

 Reducing Pests & Diseases